curi0sity-sys/mattijs.id/README.md

 </ul>

  ## Final step:
  A Designer to make it a unified whole.
-CV, Blog and compiler.
+CV, Blog - which just means adjusting the blog colours slightly to match the CV theme.